ISA-tools/isa-api/isatools/graphQL/README.md

 - characteristicCategories: a list of ontology annotations representing the categories of characteristics associated with this assay.
 - unitCategories: a list of ontology annotations representing the categories of units associated with this assay.
-- process_sequence: a list of processes associated with this assay.
+- processSequence: a list of processes associated with this assay.

 The assay query is usable on its own (in which cases all assays from different studies will be concatenated in the same output) or as a field of a `studies` query.
 The request above will retrieve the filename associated with the